yguitton/training-material/topics/imaging/tutorials/multiplex-tissue-imaging-TMA/tutorial.md

 >
 >    > <comment-title>Neighborhood enrichment plot</comment-title>
 >    >
->    > **Squidpy** was used to calculate neighborhood enrichments for each phenotype in core 2 of exemplar 2 (Figure 10.).
+>    > **Squidpy** was used to calculate neighborhood enrichments for each phenotype in core 2 of exemplar 2 (Figure 11.).
 This shows which phenotypes co-locate most frequently within the tissue.
 >    >
 >    > ![Heatmap showing phenotype vs neighbourhood enrichment.
 Most of the heatmap is blue/green (low) but one cell under epithelial is bright yellow (high)](../../images/multiplex-tissue-imaging-TMA/ex2_squidpy_enrichment.png "The output of Squidpy's neighborhood enrichment on core 2 from Exemplar-002.")
 >    >
 >    {: .comment}
 >
-> 3. {% tool **Squidpy Graph and Plotting** %} calculate Ripley's L curves for each phenotype with the following parameters:
+> 3. {% tool [Analyze and visualize spatial multi-omics data with Squidpy](toolshed.g2.bx.psu.edu/repos/goeckslab/squidpy_spatial/squidpy_spatial/1.5.0+galaxy2) %} calculate Ripley's L curves for each phenotype with the following parameters:
 >
 >    - {% icon param-collection %} *"Select the input anndata"*: Output of step 1 (anndata file with spatial neighborhood graph)
 >    - *"Select an analysis"*: `nhood_enrichment -- Compute neighborhood enrichment by permutation test`